 All District facilities, including the three schools referenced above have created a School Safety and Security Plan with input from building administrators; School Resource Officer(s); representatives of the local law enforcement agencies; the local Fire Marshall(s); representative(s) from emergency medical services; representative(s) from the local emergency management agency; and/ or representative(s) of the Osceola County Health Department.

-Such Plan will be continued to be in effect during the out-of- school- hours of the Nita M. Lowey 21st Century Community Learning Center sessions.
-Emergency management and preparedness plans include notification procedures for weapon use and active shooter/ hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a man made emergency.
+Such Plan will be continued to be in effect during the out-of-school- hours of the Nita M. Lowey 21st Century Community Learning Center sessions.
+Emergency management and preparedness plans include notification procedures for weapon use and active shooter/hostage situations, hazardous materials and toxic chemical spills, weather emergencies, and exposure resulting from a manmade emergency.
 Emergency management and preparedness procedures for active shooter situations shall engage the participation of the School District school safety specialist, threat assessment team members, faculty, staff, and students for each school and be conducted by the law enforcement agency or agencies designated as first responders to the school's campus.
-Copies of each school plans has been provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.
+Copies of each school plans have been provided to county and city law enforcement agencies, fire departments, and emergency preparedness officials.
 These plans are shared with School level Site Coordinators during the 21st CCLC New Award Orientation training before the start of the program.
-As an added measure of security each 21st CCLC program Integrated Services Coordinator will develop, publish and share with parents/adult family members a personalized Staff Handbook that includes a Safety Plan with items unique to each facility configuration, location and schedule of activities.
+As an added measure of security each 21st CCLC program site coordinator will develop, publish and share with parents/adult family members a personalized Staff Handbook that includes a Safety Plan with items unique to each facility configuration, location and schedule of activities.

 Safety Procedures for the facility and the 21st CCLC Program: School alarms shall be monitored, and malfunctions shall be reported for immediate repair.
-Emergency drills (fire, hurricane, tornado, active shooter / hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
+Emergency drills (fire, hurricane, tornado, active shooter/ hostage situation, other natural disaster, and school bus) shall be held in compliance with state requirements and formulated in consultation with the appropriate public safety agencies.
 Every 21st CCLC program conducts four mandatory fire drills.
 The District shall strive to protect students, staff, visitors, and volunteers from harm and/ or from conduct that poses a threat to school safety and to protect and support victims of crime from further victimization.
 Acts that pose a threat to school safety, as determined by the threat assessment team, shall be reported to local law enforcement.
 This policy applies to conduct on School District property, school, or District provided transportation, and at any school or District sponsored activity during and/or afterschool hours.
-This policy implements the zero- tolerance policy as outlined in Florida Statutes.
+This policy implements the zero-tolerance policy as outlined in Florida Statutes.

-Each principal, Integrated Services Coordinator is responsible for adhering to the District guidelines and policies to ensure that students safely travel to and from the center.
+Each principal, site coordinator is responsible for adhering to the District guidelines and policies to ensure that students safely travel to and from the center.
 Students are under 21st CCLC staff supervision once they arrive at the designated area.
-Program Staff observes District safety/supervision requirements for students who are under their direct supervision.
+Parents complete a required plan/dismissal form to indicate how their child (ren) will get home.
+All students are bus riders, walkers, bike riders or car riders.
+All walkers and bike riders gather in a central location and dismiss from there with appropriate supervision.
+Staff escort car riders to the pickup area and release them to parents/guardians with signature.
+Sites restrict entry points to preclude unknown persons from wandering the campus.
+Staff observes district safety/supervision requirements for students who receive program transportation.